trufflesuite/trufflesuite.com/src/docs/teams/debugger/using-the-debugger.md

 ## Source Files

-Located directly the debugger control palette are the tabs representing all the files that will be accessed as part of the transaction's execution path.
+Located directly below the debugger control palette are the tabs representing all the source files that will be accessed as part of the transaction's execution path.
 It's worth noting that it's likely your project may contain more files than are displayed here.

 <figure class="screenshot">
   <img class="figure-shadow mb-2 w-50" src="/img/docs/teams/debugger-interface-tabs.png" alt="Teams Debugger Tabs Control">